snoofox/snoo/README.md

 ## Features

+- 🌐 Multi-provider support - Reddit, RSS feeds, and more coming soon
-- � Browrse hot posts from your subscribed subreddits
+- 📰 Browse posts from all your subscribed sources in one unified feed
-- � Read tcomments with threaded replies and colored thread indicators
+- 💬 Read comments with threaded replies and colored thread indicators (Reddit)
 - 🎨 Multiple color themes (Catppuccin, Dracula, GitHub, Peppermint, and more)
-- 📦 No authentication needed - uses Reddit's public JSON API
+- 📦 No authentication needed - uses public APIs
 - 💾 Smart caching with SQLite
 - ⚡ Fast and lightweight